-We welcome volunteers to work with our team at Poldark Tin Mine, Trenere Wolas Gardyn & the Cornish Heritage Collection.
+We welcome and rely upon volunteers to work at Poldark Tin Mine, Trenere Wolas Gardyn & the Cornish National Heritage Collection.
+Only for the many volunteers who have worked here during the last fifty years, we would not have a museum or a mine.

-Volunteers help keep this ancient & historic tin mine, Scheduled Ancient Monument, industrial heritage museum and waterside gardens running.
-On most Saturdays [but not all] and on some other days we have several volunteers at the mine who undertake all sorts of tasks.
+Volunteers are relied upon to help keep this ancient & historic tin mine, Scheduled Ancient Monument, industrial heritage museum and waterside gardens running.
+On most Saturdays [but not all] and on some other days we have several volunteers at the mine, grounds & museum who undertake all sorts of tasks.

 During lockdown travelling locally to come and volunteer is permitted with certain rules being responsibly observed, maintaining social distancing and undertaking proper sanitizing procedures when here.